Biking India's Nubra Valley

 Breakfast, Lunch, Dinner

-After an early breakfast we will transfer by van to the town of Nimo (45 minutes), which is the starting point for our ride today.
-Heading out of Nimo town and past the scenic confluence of the Indus and Zanskar Rivers, we’ll find ourselves surrounded by a spectacular gorge, riding for 31 km along a newly built black-topped road skirting the Zanskar River.
-The ride concludes in the village of Chilling where, taking our cue from the place name, we will chill, sip on some chai (tea) and take in the scenery.
-Once we’re ready we will transfer by van for an hour to the peaceful village of Alchi where we will spend the night.
-Alchi is home to a fascinating 12th century monastery with stunning murals painted by Kashmiri artists.
+This morning we will transfer by car to the town of Nimo (45 minutes), which is the starting point for our ride today.
+Heading out of Nimo and past the scenic confluence of the Indus and Zanskar Rivers, we’ll find ourselves surrounded by a spectacular gorge, riding for 28 km along a paved road skirting the Zanskar River.
+The ride concludes in the village of Chilling where, taking our cue from the place name, we will chill, sip on some chai (tea), and take in the scenery.
+Once we’re ready, we will drive for an hour to the peaceful village of Alchi where we will spend the night.
+Alchi is home to a fascinating 12th-century monastery with stunning murals painted by Kashmiri artists.

 Breakfast, Lunch, Dinner